materialsproject/atomate2/docs/user/key_concepts_overview.md

 class TaskDocument(StructureMetadata, MoleculeMetadata):
     """Definition of CP2K task document."""
 ```
-In this case, the TaskDoc can store structure or molecule metadata and CP"K-specific objects.
+In this case, the TaskDoc can store structure or molecule metadata and CP2K-specific objects.

 # Builder